-Kevin Young is the Director of the Schomburg Center for Research in Black Culture and is widely regarded as one of the leading poets of his generation.
+Kevin Young is director of the Smithsonian’s National Museum of African American History and Culture, and director of the Schomburg Center for Research in Black Culture.
 Young is also poetry editor at The New Yorker.
-Young’s ten books of poetry include Blue Laws: Selected & Uncollected Poems 1995–2015, longlisted for the National Book Award, and Book of Hours.
-His newest book of poetry is Brown (Knopf, April 2018).
+Young’s ten books of poetry include Blue Laws: Selected & Uncollected Poems 1995–2015, longlisted for the National Book Award; Book of Hours; and Brown (Knopf, April 2018).

 Young’s nonfiction book, Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News, is a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award, as well as a winner of other awards.